TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replica-issues.md

    ```
    SELECT pg_is_in_recovery();
    ```
    If this returns false, you are not connected to a replica server.
 Look at the username field(username@severname) in your connection string.
-Confirm that the servername is the replica's.
+Confirm that the servername is the same as that of the replica.

 **Issue:** Queries on the replica fail with error message "Canceling statement due to conflict with recovery.
 User query might have needed to see row versions that must be removed."